erSubhashThapa/100daysofcode/r1-log.md

   ## `new Function()`

-  The function `callbacks(food)` takes an array of foods, and returns a function that contains all `request()` calls and callbacks.
+  The function `callbacks(foods)` takes an array of food numbers, and returns a function that contains all `request()` calls with the nested callbacks.
 We are creating a function.

-  I did this by creating `body`, a string that would become the body of the array.
+  I did this by creating `body`, a string that would become the body of the function.
 Then I found the `new Function()` constructor on this [stackoverflow thread](https://stackoverflow.com/questions/939326/execute-javascript-code-stored-as-a-string).
 Here's the [Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) for `new Function()`.

   Passing the string `body` into `new Function()` creates a function with `body` as the the body.